 Membership in the United Nations

 Accession to the EEA and the WTO

 2002 - October

 Hereditary Prince Alois appointed Representative of Reigning Prince Hans-Adam II

 Liechtenstein celebrates 200 years of sovereignty

 Liechtenstein has a rich history given its central location in Europe.
 Its borders have remained unchanged for nearly 300 years.
 Today it stands as the last existing remnant of the Holy Roman Empire.
-The Principality has evolved from being a very poor agricultural society to (on a per capita basis) one of the most highly industrialized countries in the world.
+The Principality has evolved from being a very poor agricultural society to one of the most highly industrialized countries in the world.